A Double Layered Water Cherenkov Detector Array for Gamma-Ray Astronomy: Upper Chamber Optimisation

 \subsection{Particle Detection Efficiency}

+The depth of the chamber must be at least several radiation lengths ($\sim$4--5\,$X_0 \approx 1.5$--$1.8$\,m) for calorimetric detection of electromagnetic shower particles.
 The opening angle of the Cherenkov cone in water is $\sim$41\textdegree, and the pair production length of high energy $\gamma$-rays is $\frac{9}{7} X_0 $, where $X_0$ is the radiation length, corresponding to $\sim$46\,cm in water.
-The depth of the chamber must be at least several radiation lengths to ensure that all shower particles interact in the chamber.
-The diameter of the chamber then determines the probability of collecting Cherenkov photons at the PMT, as prompt photons or after some number of diffuse reflections.
-The WCD units of both HAWC and LHAASO are lined with black material, with a water depth ${>}10\,X_0$ and a diameter-to-depth aspect ratio of 1.6--1.8.
+The diameter of the chamber, along with the depth, determines the probability of collecting Cherenkov photons at the PMT, as prompt photons or after some number of diffuse reflections.
+As stated in Section \ref{sec: design overview}, the diameter for the reference design is fixed at 3.8\,m for logistical reasons, however in case of alternative designs for SWGO or any future WCD array, other diameters should be possible.

-Noting that prompt Cherenkov photons are important for timing (see Section~\ref{sec: timing}) and that the chamber must be at least several radiation lengths ($\sim$4--5\,$X_0 \approx 1.5$--$1.8$\,m) deep for calorimetric detection of electromagnetic shower particles, we investigate the optimum chamber aspect ratio.
-To illustrate the dependencies, we inject vertical 10\,MeV $\gamma$-rays uniformly across the top surface of a double-layered WCD unit with an 8" PMT centered at the bottom.
+Noting that prompt Cherenkov photons are important for timing (see Section~\ref{sec: timing}) and the minimum depth criteria explained above, we investigate the optimum chamber aspect ratio.
+To illustrate the dependencies, we inject vertical 10\,MeV $\gamma$-rays uniformly across the top surface of a double-layered WCD unit with an 8-inch PMT centered at the bottom.
 Fig.~\ref{fig:dim_scan_10MeV} shows the probability of detecting at least one Cherenkov photon, as a function of chamber radius and depth, for chambers with entirely white walls and with entirely black walls.
-As expected, the increased photon path length and the nearly isotropic scattering of photons in the white chamber increases the probability of light collection compared to a black chamber.
-The white chamber provides detection efficiencies of 70\% and more.
-The detection probability decreases with increasing radius of the chamber.
+In both cases, the detection probability decreases with increasing radius of the chamber.
 The optimum depth varies with radius, between around 1\,m to 2\,m depth for the white chamber of 1\,m to 3\,m radius and around 1.5\,m to 2\,m depth for the black chamber.
+The depth for optimum detection efficiency tends to be lower than the depth of at least $5X_0$ required for good containment of electromagnetic shower particles (red dashed line in Fig.~\ref{fig:dim_scan_10MeV}).
+Moreover, our studies on double-layered WCD arrays show that a depth of at least 2.5\,m is required for efficient $\gamma$/hadron separation (see Section \ref{sec: gamma hadron}).